 828.669.7642, Extension 2240

-James enjoys a general practice including civil litigation, estate administration, real property issues, estate planning, landlord/tenant, guardianship and contract matters.
+James enjoys a general practice including, estate administration, civil litigation, real property issues, estate planning, landlord/tenant, and contract matters.
 James also assists his clients in planning for future contingencies to prevent problems before they arise.
 When that isn’t possible, James seeks an efficient resolution of disputes concerning a wide variety of issues.

-James relocated to the Black Mountain area to attend Warren Wilson College.
-After graduation with honors in 1992 with a Bachelor of Arts in Economics and Business Administration, James enjoyed a one year break from school while working in the area.
+James arrived in the Black Mountain area to attend Warren Wilson College.
+After graduation with honors in 1992 with a Bachelor of Arts in Economics and Business Administration, James enjoyed a one-year break from school while working in the area.
 In the fall of 1993, James entered law school at the University of South Carolina.
 Following graduation with honors from U.S.C., James began his legal career in Black Mountain in September of 1996 and joined Stone and Christy in October of 2001.
 James began serving as Buncombe County Public Administrator for estate matters in 2014, which cases form part of his caseload at the firm.
+In 2018, James began his second term as Public Administrator.

 BARRETT W. McFATTER